EDITORIAL: Better oversight of guardianship program needed

 OUR POSITION: Florida lawmakers and Congress need to step up their oversight of guardianship programs while investigating and properly funding the state office responsible for protecting our elderly.

-Opportunities are ripe in Florida for unscrupulous predators to rip off elderly victims who are too frail, or lack the mental capacity, to oversee their own welfare and finances.
+Opportunities are ripe in Florida for unscrupulous predators to rip off elderly victims who lack the capacity to oversee their own welfare and finances.
 And, it can even be a court-appointed guardian who takes advantage of the person whose life is entrusted to them.

 Guardianship has been a hot topic in Florida for a couple of years now, and it’s no wonder.
 The Sun published a story a few months ago detailing the problems several family members encountered trying to either keep a relative out of the guardianship program or get information and have a say in their relative’s care after a guardian was appointed.